Professional Online IQ Test

 What score range does ACIS measure?

 ACIS is designed to measure IQ scores ranging from 40 to 160 on the standard scale (mean = 100, SD = 15) for Standard, Quick, and Optimized assessments.
-Full Scale extended norms reach 175.
-This range covers from significantly below average to highly gifted levels of cognitive ability.
+Full Scale extended norms include the retained 175-177 public band.
+This range spans the ACIS public classifications from Severe Impairment through Profoundly Gifted.
 The test includes items of varying difficulty to ensure accurate measurement across this entire range without significant floor or ceiling effects.

 For the public interpretation layer behind those score bands, see What Is a Good IQ? and the IQ Score Chart.